comp-methods-fsu-2021/computational-methods-course/syllabus-computational-methods-2021.md

 ### Jan.
 6: Introduction

-**Exercise:** Find a text of interest to you already in rough digital form, e.g. from [archive.org](https://archive.org/); perform quick transformations, using simple web-based tools.
+**Exercise 1:** Find a text of interest to you already in rough digital form, e.g. from [archive.org](https://archive.org/); perform quick transformations, using simple web-based tools.
 [Instructions](https://github.com/whanley/computational-methods-course/blob/master/exercises/01-Introduction.md)

 **Suggested tutorial** (ignore for now the second half of the lesson, which uses the Python programming language): Laura Turner O'Hara, "Cleaning OCR’d text with Regular Expressions," The Programming Historian 2 (2013), https://doi.org/10.46430/phen0024.